 Because mesothelioma is rare, there are not as many resources dedicated to it as there are for other diseases such as lung cancer or breast cancer.

-The International Mesothelioma Program is one of the world’s top treatment centers for pleural mesothelioma.
+The International Mesothelioma Program is one of the best places in the world for treating pleural mesothelioma.
 It is located in Boston at the prestigious Brigham and Women’s Hospital.

 The program was founded in 2002 by Dr. David Sugarbaker, a pioneer in multimodal therapy for pleural mesothelioma.
-Many doctors consider the approach Sugarbaker developed in Boston as the gold standard for patients eligible for surgery.
+His approach has been very successful and is known as the gold standard for this type of treatment.

 In 2014, Sugarbaker became the first director of the new Lung Institute at the Baylor College of Medicine in Houston.
 He arrived with the resolution to build another world-class mesothelioma program, as he had in Boston.